Betweenness Parameterized Above Tight Lower Bound: Introduction

 \emph{Question:} Is there a bijection $\alpha:V\rightarrow\{1,\hdots,|V|\}$ that satisfies at least $|\mathcal C|/3+\kappa$ constraints from $\mathcal C$, that is, for at least $|\mathcal C|/3+\kappa$ constraints $(v_i,\{v_j,v_k\})\in \mathcal C$ we have either $\alpha(v_j) < \alpha(v_i) < \alpha(v_k)$ or $\alpha(v_k) < \alpha(v_i) < \alpha(v_j)$? \end{quote}

 Our main result is that {\sc BATLB} is fixed-parameter tractable.
-Moreover, we show that {\sc BATLB} has a \emph{problem kernel} of quadratic size, namely, any instance is polynomial-time reducible to an equivalent instance of size $O(\kappa^2)$.
-(We give a formal definition of a problem kernel in the next paragraph.)
+Moreover, we show that {\sc BATLB} has a \emph{kernel} of quadratic size, namely, any instance is polynomial-time reducible to an equivalent instance of size $O(\kappa^2)$.
+(We give a formal definition of a kernel in the next paragraph.)
 The kernel is obtained via a nontrivial extension of the recently introduced probabilistic \emph{Strictly Above/Below Expectation Method (SABEM)}~\cite{GutinEtAl2009}, which shows fixed-parameter tractability of {\sc Linear Ordering} and three special cases of {\sc Max Lin-2} parameterized above tight lower bounds.
-After the first version of this paper was completed (that version was not much different from the current one, see \url{http://arxiv.org/abs/0907.5427v1}), another paper \cite{AlonEtAl2009a} that applies SABEM was written.
-Alon et al. \cite{AlonEtAl2009a} further developed SABEM to prove fixed-parameter tractability of {\sc Max $r$-SAT} parameterized above a tight lower bound, but a simple modification of SABEM in \cite{AlonEtAl2009a} is not applicable to {\sc BATLB}, see Section \ref{sec:strictly_above_method}.
+Alon et al. \cite{AlonEtAl2010} further developed SABEM to prove fixed-parameter tractability of {\sc Max $r$-SAT} parameterized above a tight lower bound, but a simple modification of SABEM in \cite{AlonEtAl2010} is not applicable to {\sc BATLB}, see Section \ref{sec:strictly_above_method}.

 We describe SABEM briefly in Section \ref{sec:strictly_above_method} and point out how to extend it in order to obtain a quadratic kernel for {\sc BATLB}.
 The necessity to extend SABEM lies with the fact that a feasible solution to {\sc BATLB} is a permutation of variables; see Section \ref{sec:strictly_above_method} for a ``high-level'' discussion and Section \ref{sec:main} for details.
-Note that our extension of SABEM can be used to determine parameterized complexity of a number of other optimization problems on permutations parameterized above or below tight bounds, cf. \cite{GuttmannM06}.
+Note that our extension of SABEM can be used to determine parameterized complexity of a number of other optimization problems on permutations parameterized above tight bounds, cf. \cite{gutin-2010,GuttmannM06}.